Resumen

 available biomass residues via the hydrothermal carbonization (HTC) process, in the electric arc

-which makes the hydrochar more economically competitive.
-Given the abundant biomass residues
+the hydrochar more economically competitive.
+Given the abundant biomass residues available in

-available in Europe, the hydrochar produced from only a few percent (< 2%) is sufficient to supply
+Europe, the hydrochar produced from only a few percent (< 2%) is sufficient to supply all operating

-all operating EAF steel plants in Europe.
-By estimation, around 840,000 t fossil coal can be
+EAF steel plants in Europe.
+By estimation, around 840,000 t fossil coal can be substituted by

-substituted by hydrochar at today's steel production level from EAF process, leading to a reduced
+hydrochar at today's steel production level from EAF process, leading to a reduced fossil C02

-fossil C02 emission of about 2.5 Mt per year.
-As additional sustainability aspects, phosphorus
+emission of about 2.5 Mt per year.
+As additional sustainability aspects, phosphorus from residual

-and environment.
-BioReSteel will be conducted by a strong international team with required
+BioReSteel will be conducted by a strong international team with required competences and

-competences and complementary knowledges.
-The project will cover the whole value chain from biomass
+complementary knowledges.
+The project will cover the whole value chain from biomass feedstocks,

-feedstocks, hydrochar production by an industrial HTC plant, up to its use in the EAF steelmaking
+hydrochar production by an industrial HTC plant, up to its use in the EAF steelmaking of green

-of green steel.
+steel.
 The project will consider all technical, economic and sustainability aspects.
-The
+The BioReSteel

 flexibility and generality.